CCA-Public/folderprocessor/README.md

 This utility is designed for easy use in Bitcurator, and in v1.8.0+ requires installation of only [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download):
 `sudo apt-get install python-qt4`

+Alternatively, install all of the CCA Tools (and PyQT4) using the install script in the [CCA Tools repo](https://github.com/timothyryanwalsh/cca-tools).